webpack/webpack-dev-server/CONTRIBUTING.md

 - Make sure your PR's description contains GitHub's special keyword references that automatically close the related issue when the PR is merged. ([More info](https://github.com/blog/1506-closing-issues-via-pull-requests))

+- Add a [changeset](#changesets) if your change affects the published package (a feature, fix, or breaking change).
+Changes that don't affect users (tests, internal refactors, CI, docs) don't need one.

 ## Setting Up a Local Copy

 1. Clone the repo with `git clone https://github.com/webpack/webpack-dev-server`.